 So how do you increase revenue for your free app?
 Will you try to wrench out more revenue from those players who do convert or will you try to increase conversion?

 The second solution might be the better one, except in the cases when monetization is inadequately implemented and there is room for improvement, or the conversion rates are already at the maximum of the potential range (7-8%).
 In the situations where the monetization curve and conversion tactics are equally optimized, focusing on conversion is recommended.
-This refers to more research and analysis efforts to be able to offer more personalized items for sale and apply more refined targeting.
+This refers to more research and analysis efforts to be able to offer more relevant items.

 Mobile Dev Memo’s Eric Benjamin Seufert illustrates this in the form of the free monetization curve which follows the Pareto distribution.
 In his graph depicting the curve, the Y-axis represents the user base percentage, with the leftmost point demarcating app’s conversion rate, as this percentage of players paid at least the lowest in-app purchase (IAP) price, while the X-axis represents the customer lifetime value (LTV) horizon.